xxxxyyyy80008/xxxxyyyy80008.github.io/docs/alpha-research/strategies/smi2.md

 *   **Avg Trade:** $1,776.94
 *   **Best/Worst:** +$7,929 / -$4,016

+### ⚠️ Execution Note
+The reported results assume **$0.00 commissions and slippage**.
+*   The exceptionally high **Profit Factor (7.89)** and **Win Rate (84%)** are likely inflated by the zero-cost assumption.
+*   However, the high average trade value ($1,776 on $300k capital) suggests the edge is substantial enough to survive realistic transaction costs, though the final Profit Factor would likely normalize to a lower, yet still robust, figure.

 ### Conclusion
 The SMI strategy exhibits **Excellent** stability in its primary parameters and **Negative Degradation** in walk-forward testing, identifying it as a highly robust system.
 The high win rate (84%) in the holdout period is a direct result of the lower `overbought_threshold` (37), which successfully secures profits during initial mean-reversion impulses.